PMR2/pmr2.oauth/pmr2/oauth/README.rst

 For this reason, such client keys for oob usage MUST NOT provide a domain name.
-Alternatively, they could be unintentionally leaked, and if the key does not have any restrictions on where the callback can lead to, it then can also be used in the same manner.
+Alternatively, they could be unintentionally leaked, and if the key does not have any restrictions on where the callback can lead to, it can also be misused in the same manner.

 Previously we had use a callback URL that is will redirect to the same Plone instance.
 By default this will not pose any security issues as no information leakage is possible under normal circumstances.
-In practice this will not happen, because a rediction to an external site must be done in order to propagate the value of the token verifier, and by default the response redirector will check whether this redirect is trusted, and it is not unless otherwise stated.
+In practice this will not happen, because a redirection to an external site must be done in order to propagate the value of the token verifier, and by default the response redirector will check whether this redirect is trusted, and it is not unless otherwise stated.